What’s a WH-3?

-If you are the one that is actually submitting the W-2 and WH-3 files on behalf of your clients through batch upload, you will need to be certified with the Indiana Department of Revenue.
-If you are, however, uploading or manually entering the W-2 and WH-3 files through INtax, you do not have to be certified with the Indiana Department of Revenue.
-To see a list of certified software vendors, click here.
-For more information, visit Businesses.
+If you are the one that is actually submitting the W-2 and WH-3 files on behalf of your clients through batch upload, you will need to be certified with DOR.
+If you are, however, uploading or manually entering the W-2 and WH-3 files through INtax, you do not have to be certified with DOR.
+You can find a list of certified software vendors online.
+For more information, visit this page.

 - Check Your Refund